Electric Power Steering Vibration Testing

 - Classification model achieved almost 100% accuracy, with a false negative rate of 0% and false positive rate of <1%

-A leading Tier-1 supplier of driveline components based in Japan was looking to improve its end-of-line (EOL) testing for electric power steering systems.
+A leading Tier-1 supplier of driveline components was looking to improve its end-of-line (EOL) testing for electric power steering systems.
 The company’s goals were to reduce warranties by identifying more defective systems and replace their manual EOL test with an automated solution.
 The existing EOL regime used data gathered from four vibration sensors over the course of 8 tests, for a total of 96 signals per unit tested, with the results needing to be evaluated manually by experts.

 The client requested a machine learning model that would perform as well or better than its human EOL testers, which meant a false negative rate of 0% and a false positive rate of <1%.
 Acerta’s training dataset consisted of roughly 700 electric power steering systems.
 Our data scientists used 5-fold and 10-fold cross-validation plus 27 failed units to test their classification model.

 Acerta’s team began by gathering information about the client’s manufacturing and data collection process, which informed our intelligent feature engineering.
 The client had already been applying signal processing to its EOL data, but Acerta’s data scientists augmented this approach with machine learning.
 Because the client already had a metric for success—i.e., an EOL test that would yield no false negatives and very few false positives—our engineers were able to build a model with that goal in mind.

 Moreover, because the project involved analyzing vibration data (one of Acerta’s specialities), our data scientists were able to leverage their previous experience with using vibrations to predict failures in gearboxes.
 Consequently, Acerta was able to complete the project more quickly by selecting from among the model types that had proven to be most successful at this task and reconfiguring them, rather than starting from a blank slate.